Tinde van Andel

 Keywords

-Ethnobotany, historic collections, medicinal plants, ritual plants, Suriname, traditional rice, West and Central Africa, wild food plants
+Ethnobotany, historic collections, medicinal plants, ritual plants, Suriname, taro, traditional rice, West and Central Africa, wild food plants

 Prof. Dr. Tinde van Andel